-Sharing Patient-Centered Outcomes Data: Building A Better Mousetrap Based on Learnings from the Research Community is the theme for the 2018 NHC Chief Medical/Scientific Officers Conference, October 15-16 at the Capital Hilton in Washington, DC.
+Sharing Patient-Centered Outcomes Data: Building A Better Mousetrap Based on Learnings from the Research Community was the theme for the 2018 NHC Chief Medical/Scientific Officers Conference, on October 15-16 at the Capital Hilton in Washington, DC.

 We work in a landscape of rapidly evolving data and technology.
 Patient-focused medical-product development means collecting, warehousing, analyzing, and sharing patient-centered outcomes data in a way that is meaningful and useful - for everyone.
-At this conference you will learn current, cutting-edge approaches to build systems for the future.
-Featuring key thought leaders, industry experts, and policy makers, this is a must-attend event for all research staff from NHC's diverse membership - and beyond.
-Check out the agenda and register for the meeting.
+At this conference attendees learned current, cutting-edge approaches to build systems for the future.
+Featuring key thought leaders, industry experts, and policy makers, this was a must-attend event for all research staff from NHC's diverse membership - and beyond.

 - Complimentary registration for patient group, nonprofit organization, and government staff.
-For non-member registration, please contact Meagan Brodsky (email@example.com) for your admission code.
+For non-member registration, please contact Bobbie Alexander at email@example.com.

 - Industry members receive complimentary registration for the Chief Medical or Chief Scientific Officer. $699 per person for other staff.

 - Nonmember industry staff may attend for $699 per person.